 Up until a few decades ago, Kuala Lumpur had a Chinese majority, and it was only very recently that Malays became the city’s largest single community.
-Even today, most of central KL feels much more Chinese than it does Malay, which probably comes as a big surprise for any visitor expecting a conservative city dominated by Muslim sensibilities.
-KL is for the most part an open, multi-cultural place.
+The Chinese presence is still strong, and keenly felt during the second most important Chinese event of the year: the Mid-Autumn Festival.

-It is true also of the second most important Chinese event of the year, the Mid-Autumn Festival.
-This falls on the 15th day of the eight month on the lunar calendar, when the moon is at its fullest and brightest.
+The festival falls on the 15th day of the eight month on the lunar calendar, when the moon is at its fullest and brightest; in 2016, it will be held from September 15.
 The origins of the festival are at least 3,000 years old, and tied to the worship of the moon Goddess, Chang’e.
-Family outings to look at the moon and burning incense for Chang’e are part of the festivities, as is eating special filled pastries, called mooncakes.

 As the festival approaches, pastry shops and bakeries will start to display mooncakes, one of the main features of the festival.
 Why mooncakes?
 It's said that rebels passed notes within them to organise an uprising that led to the establishment of the Ming Dynasty in China back in the 14th century.

 Traditionally, the mooncake's filling was made out of red bean paste, lotus seed paste, or salted duck egg yolk.
 But traditions evolve; these days more exotic flavours are available -- think pandan leaves, durian, mocha, tiramisu or sambal chilli paste.

 One twist in Malaysia, compared to mainland China, Taiwan and Hong Kong, is that children parade round with colourful paper lanterns, many in the shape of animals.
 This has given rise to a popular local name for the celebration: the Lantern Festival.